mcu-art/ergomcutool/README.md

 ## Installation
-You need Go runtime to install `ergomcutool`.
+You need Go runtime to be installed on your computer.
 The easiest way to install Go on Ubuntu is to use `update-golang` script from https://github.com/udhos/update-golang:
 ```bash